ExpectationMax/sklearn-jax-kernels/README.md

 [![Build Status](https://travis-ci.com/ExpectationMax/sklearn-jax-kernels.svg?token=3sUUnmMzs9wxN3Qapssj&branch=master)](https://travis-ci.com/ExpectationMax/sklearn-jax-kernels)

-**Warning: This project is still in an early stage it could be that the API will change in the future, further functionality is still very limited to the use cases which defined the creation of the project (application to DNA sequences present in Biology).**
+**Warning: This project is still in an early stage it could be that the API will change in the future.
+Further, functionality is still quite limited to the use cases which defined the creation of the project (application to DNA sequences present in Biology).**